-See’s Polar Bear Paws are super convenient, but at over $25/pound in 2019, not very economical.
+See’s Polar Bear Paws are super convenient, but at over $25, not very economical.
 Instead, you make a copycat version of this classic white chocolate-covered caramel and peanut candy in your own kitchen.
 Bag it up for the perfect hostess or neighbor holiday gift for way less.

 This recipe will make 2 pounds of this candy!
 I usually get about 28 to 30 turtle sized candies from one recipe.
 It’s easily doubled too.

 You’ll need 11 to 12 ounces of caramels.
 You can use caramel bits, caramel squares, or homemade caramel candy.
 The homemade ones take a bit of time to make so I save those for gift giving!
 Using store-bought caramels make this a quick and easy recipe.

 1 tablespoon of butter is needed.
 I use salted butter in this recipe, actually, 99% of my recipes use salted butter.
 You can substitute unsalted butter is that’s what you have.
 There will be plenty of salt in the peanuts.

 3 tablespoons of heavy cream are added to make the caramel mixture smoother.
 If you can’t find anything labeled as heavy cream in the store, look for heavy whipping cream, that’s what it’s called in my area of the world.
 Heavy whipping cream adds an extra bit of richness to the caramel.
 I have substituted half and half before and it was fine.
 I’ve never tried milk so I can’t confirm or deny that it works.